mrtngv/NodeJS-Tutorial/15_Serving Static Files using Express/README.md

 5. Video
 6. etc

-*It's a good idea to put the Node.js application behind a proxy for example: `Nginx`*
+*It's a good idea to put the Node JS application behind a proxy for example: `Nginx`*

 I have a static folder, wtih css/style.css and js/script.js which are called from index.html.
 There the path begins with `public`.